mosahle7/Obsidian-Notes/Generative AI with LLMs/Untitled.md

 **Self-Attention:** Each token attends to other tokens in same sequence.
 **Cross-Attention:** Decoder attends to encoder's output.
-**Multi-Headed Attention:** Multiple attention heads capture different patterrns.
+**Multi-Headed Attention:** Multiple attention heads capture different patterns like subject-verb pairs, long range dependencies, punctuation or sentence structure.